 WBA holds a small position in my dividend stock portfolio.
 And I can draw a few conclusions from this dividend stock analysis.

-I believe WBA will successfully manage through the difficult business environment they face.
-I will consider adding to my holding at the current stock price level.
+As a result, I will consider adding to my holding at the current stock price level.

-Related: Target stock and dividend analysis
+- Target stock and dividend analysis

 Disclosure & Disclaimer

-This article, or any of the articles referenced here, is not intended to be investment advice specific to your personal situation.
+This article, or any of the articles referenced here, is not intended to be investment advice specific to your situation.
 I am not a licensed investment adviser, and I am not providing you with individual investment advice.
 The only purpose of this site is information & entertainment.
 We are not liable for any losses suffered by any party because of information published on this blog.
 See this site’s Disclaimer and Privacy tab for more information.